nsat/space-services-user-guide/Fundamentals.md

 ## Telemetry
 Various metrics are captured on the satellite bus and made available on the ground to customers.
 This telemetry includes power levels and attitude data.

+## Ground Station
+Spire maintains ground-stations around the globe.
+The location & capabilities of each ground-station affect when a customer can expect their data to be uplinked or downlinked.
+Ground stations are fitted with some combination of UHF, S-BAND and X-BAND transceivers.